Mantoux test: False positive result

 TST (tuberculin skin test) positive is measured by size of induration.
 The size of the induration considered to be a positive result depends on risk factors.
 For example, a low-risk patient must have a larger induration for a positive result than a high-risk patient.
 High-risk groups include recent contacts, those with HIV, those with chest radiograph with fibrotic changes, organ transplant recipients, and those with immunosuppression.

-According to the Ohio Department of Health and US Department of Health, the Bacillus Calmette–Guérin (BCG) vaccine does not protect against TB infection.
-It does, though, give 80% of children protection against tuberculous meningitis and miliary tuberculosis.
+A meta-analysis in 2014 found that the Bacillus Calmette–Guérin (BCG) vaccine reduced infections by 19–27% and reduced progression to active tuberculosis by 71%.
+The Ohio Department of Health states that it give 80% of children protection against tuberculous meningitis and miliary tuberculosis.
 Therefore, a positive TST/PPD in a person who has received BCG vaccine is interpreted as latent TB infection (LTBI).

 Due to the test's low specificity, most positive reactions in low-risk individuals are false positives.
 A false positive result may be caused by nontuberculous mycobacteria or previous administration of BCG vaccine.
 Vaccination with BCG may result in a false-positive result for many years after vaccination.

 False positives can also occur when the injected area is touched, causing swelling and itching.
 If the swelling is less than 5 mm, it is possibly due to error by the healthcare personnel causing inflammation to the area.

 Another source of false positive results can be allergic reaction or hypersensitivity.
-Although rare, (about 0.08 reported reactions per million doses of tuberculin), these reactions can be dangerous and precautions should be taken by having epinephrin available.
+Although rare (about 0.08 reported reactions per million doses of tuberculin), these reactions can be dangerous and precautions should be taken by having epinephrin available.